Black existentialism

 Black existentialism or Africana critical theory is a school of thought that "critiques domination and affirms the empowerment of Black people in the world".
-Although it shares a word with existentialism and that philosophy's concerns with existence and meaning in life, it "is predicated on the liberation of all Black people in the world from oppression".
-It may also be seen as method, which allows one to read works by African-American writers such as W. E. B. Du Bois, James Baldwin, and Ralph Ellison in an existentialist frame.
+Although it shares a word with existentialism and that philosophy's concerns with existence and meaning in life, Black existentialism is "is predicated on the liberation of all Black people in the world from oppression".
+Black existentialism may also be seen as method, which allows one to read works by African-American writers such as W. E. B. Du Bois, James Baldwin, and Ralph Ellison in an existentialist frame, as well as the work of Civil Rights Activists such as Malcolm X and Cornel West.
 Lewis Gordon argues that Black existentialism is not only existential philosophy produced by Black philosophers but is also thought that addresses the intersection of problems of existence in black contexts.

-Black existential philosophy
+Black Existential Philosophy

 Black existential philosophy is a subset of Africana philosophy and Black philosophical thought.
 Africana philosophy is a form of philosophy emerging out of the critical thought of the African diaspora.
-Black philosophical thought pertains to the ideas emerging from Black-designated peoples.
-Such people include, for example, Australian Aboriginal people, who often refer to themselves as "black."
-There is thus also work in Black existential philosophy from Australia, such as those organized through forums and articles by Danielle Davis in the Oodgeroo Unit of Queensland University of Technology in Brisbane, Australia.
+This study is also referred to as 'Critical Race Theory' by some scholars.
+Black philosophical thought also pertains to the ideas emerging from Black-designated peoples.
+Such people include, for example, Australian Aboriginal people, who often refer to themselves as "Black."
+Thus, there is also work in Black existential philosophy from Australia, such as those organized through forums and articles by Danielle Davis in the Oodgeroo Unit of Queensland University of Technology in Brisbane, Australia.
+In the United States, Black existentialism emerged with the work and theories of sociologist W.E.B.
+Du Bois in the late 1800s.
+Since the Civil Rights movement, Black existentialism has been expanded upon by notable activists such as Malcolm X and Cornel West.